appcues/appcues-ios-sdk/Examples/DeveloperCocoapodsExample/README.md

 A textfield is included to set the group for the current user using `Appcues.group()`.

-## Deeplinks
+## Deep Links

-The app supports the following deeplinks.
+The app supports the following deep links.

 | Screen  | Link                      |
 | ------- | ------------------------- |